 Are you hoping to support another small business and artist?
 So many people love the online calligraphy courses offered by Laura Hooper Calligraphy.
 She does a great job of combining necessary coursework with all the supplies you need, which helps take the guesswork out of it.

 Not sure which pen and ink to use?
-Purchase her beginner calligraphy kit for around $140 that comes with essential supplies and an online course.
+Purchase her beginner calligraphy kit for $149 that comes with essential supplies and an online course.
 She even has a calligraphy kit that is specifically designed for kids.
-Choose from courses like How to Write in a Straight Line or How to Create Wood Signage for about $45.
+Choose from courses like How to Write in a Straight Line or How to Create Wood Signage for $45 each.

 Laura Hooper Calligraphy classes make wonderful gifts.
 It's easy enough to print out a gift certificate to redeem an online course.
 However, it's much more helpful to give your loved one a complete calligraphy kit with everything they need to get started.